rocket-pool/docs.rocketpool.net/docs/guides/testnet/mainnet.md

 ::: danger NOTE
 **Nothing** from the test network can be migrated to mainnet.
-The chain data is different for both Execution (ETH1) and Consensus (ETH2), so you must remove the old chain data and resync the mainnet chains from scratch.
+The chain data is different for both Execution and Consensus, so you must remove the old chain data and resync the mainnet chains from scratch.
 Your validators on the testnet do not carry over to mainnet.
 Also, for security, compatibility, and safety purposes, **you must make a new wallet on mainnet!**
 **Do not use your testnet node wallet on mainnet!**